-Securing certainty on long-term resourcing brings full effect to the Government's response to the recommendations of the Wood Review13 and it underpins our capacity to plan, deliver and achieve our strategic intent.
+Securing certainty on long-term resourcing brings full effect to the Government's response to the recommendations of the Wood Review and underpins our capacity to plan, deliver and achieve our strategic intent.
 It enables us to commit to and build long-term capabilities encompassing staff, technology platforms and physical infrastructure.
-It also enables us to enter into long-term partnerships with key international and domestic stakeholders, including WADA, Sport Australia, National Sporting Organisations and Commonwealth and state and territory government intelligence, law enforcement and regulatory bodies, to deliver on our strategic intent.
+It also enables us to enter into long-term partnerships with key international and domestic stakeholders, including WADA, Sport Australia, NSOs and Commonwealth and state government intelligence, law enforcement and regulatory bodies, to deliver on the agency's strategic intent.